-What Obagi’s new services do that over-the-counter treatments cannot is control skin at the cellular level.
+What Obagi’s new services aim to do that over-the-counter treatment may not is control skin at the cellular level.
 “This is a novel idea in itself and has never been done before,” he tells me.
-“By doing the right combined procedures, we can control the cells, put them back to work, and renew the whole skin.”
-Obagi says that for the first time, he and his team are treating skin as a living organ.
+“By doing the right combined procedures, we can control the cells, put them back to work, and renew the whole skin,” Obagi says, noting that for the first time, he and his team are treating skin as a living organ.
 “The old way of thinking was that skin is a wall,” he says.
 “That is wrong.
 You have to go into the skin, like a heart, and make it a functioning, strong, living organ.”
-Once all the cells are working at peak function, then you can correct any deficiencies.
+Once all the cells are working at peak function, then you can correct any deficiencies, according to Obagi.

 Obagi has seen remarkable success from his new treatments on an array of skin conditions, including acne, hard scars, dark pigmentation, skin looseness, and deep wrinkles.
 Thanks to his presentation at the conference, I have witnessed these results firsthand.

 Once you’ve been on your at-home regimen for six weeks, you are ready for in-office procedures.
-These consist of a lactic acid peel to tighten the skin, followed by a resurfacing laser treatment.
-Any hard damage that the acid can’t reach, the laser will wipe out.
+These consist of a lactic acid peel meant to tighten the skin, followed by a resurfacing laser treatment.
+Any hard damage that the acid can’t reach, the laser promises to wipe out.
 “Think of the laser as sandpaper—I’m sanding away the damaged tissue on the surface,” Obagi says.
-His new laser is a breakthrough compared to the technology that came before, which could only improve skin 10% to 40% at most, he says.
-This new combined procedure restores both smoothness and tightness: an anti-aging double whammy that can cure conditions, often with 100% success.
+His new laser is a breakthrough compared to the technology that came before, which could only improve skin 10% to 40% at most, he claims.
+This new combined procedure is meant to restore both smoothness and tightness: an anti-aging double whammy that can cure conditions, often with 100% success, according to Obagi.

 Without a doubt, Obagi’s approach to skincare is aggressive.
 And those who follow it are steadfast believers.
 “The best thing you can do for your skin is to wake up and have your spouse slap you in the face,” Obagi announced to his room of conference attendees.
 The irony in his voice was scarcely palpable.